bryngo/shouldieatout/README.md

 ```
 ## Deployments

 Deployments to `main` are automatically picked up and deployed by Digital Ocean.
+This is configured in Digital Ocean.

 ## Learn more